 Devisers, directors, writers, dancers, musicians, poets, puppeteers, live artists - you name it.
-The Ferment is a porous pool into which we invite artists who inspire us to forge new theatrical possibilities and make the theatre of tomorrow.
+Ferment invite a huge variety of artists whose work inspires us to experiment, play and make the theatre of tomorrow.

 THANK YOU TO OUR SUPPORTERS